eedorenko/missionedge-plat-control-plane-seed/README.md

 The schema for the `ApplicationDeployment.yaml` can be found in the `/schemas` directory [here](https://github.com/microsoft/coral-control-plane-seed/tree/main/schemas/ApplicationDeployment.yaml)

-An application needs to be assigned to an specific workspace.
-A folder with the same name of the workspace must exist inside the `applications` folder.
+An application needs to be assigned to a specific workspace.
+A folder with the same name as the workspace must exist inside the `applications` folder.
 As you add project-specific deployment definitions to this repository feel free to delete the placeholder `.gitkeep` files.

 ## Contributing